Promoting ICT skills in classrooms

 Often people confuse teachers’ role with use of ICT.
 Traditional teacher mentorship and leadership remains constant throughout classroom learning.
 Teachers are central to the learning process since they look after and design the curriculum, plan lessons and introduce technology to the students.
 ICT helps teachers create a more learner-centric environment.
 It isn’t a complete teaching process but simply a part of the classroom infrastructure.
 Teachers tend to benefit from ICT trainings, it adds on to their skills and abilities.
 Time management is crucial, therefore ICT helps students learn better.

 However, introducing ICT will require expert training.
-It isn’t suitable for all audiences, especially where teaching standards are still developing.
+Technology isn’t suitable for all audiences, especially where teaching standards are still developing.
 It takes a lot of preparation time to effectively address different types of audiences when using e-learning.
 It also brings a new set of administrative requirements catering to parental concerns, policy statements, and training and evaluation criteria.
-To sum it up, we require blended learning to move at a required pace in the learning process to combine course components with hybrid teaching methodologies.